idaholab/moose/framework/doc/content/source/controls/WebServerControl.md

 # WebServerControl

 The `WebServerControl` object is designed to allow an external process to control a MOOSE solve.
-It works by starting up a webserver on the chosen [!param](/Controls/WebServerControl/port) and exposing a REST API.
+It works by starting up a webserver which exposes a REST API.
 As with all REST APIs the input and output are both JSON.

+The server can either listen on a port via the [!param](/Controls/WebServerControl/port) parameter, or on a unix file socket via the [!param](/Controls/WebServerControl/file_socket) parameter.
+One of these two parameters must be provided.

 It can then be managed via the [MooseControl](MooseControl/index.md optional=true) python utility.